Westby-with-Plumptons: Moss Side

 Moss Side (Grid Reference SD379302) is located in the south of the parish in between Wrea Green and Lytham with the B5259 road (Lytham Road) being the main road running through the hamlet.

+The hamlet has several farms, smallholdings and a lodge park most of which are on Lytham Road.

 The railway from Preston to Blackpool South runs through the hamlet with Moss Side railway station being located where the railway crosses Lytham Road at a level crossing.
 The station first opened in 1846, closed in 1961 and was re-opened in 1983.
 The station in the past had a stationmaster's house and signal box, both of which have been demolished.
 It is also close to where the Moss Side rail crash occurred in 1924 which claimed the lives of 14 people.

 Moss Side used to have a hospital which opened in 1902 as the Fylde Isolation Hospital (later known as Moss Side Hospital) for people with infectious diseases.
 The hospital closed in 1988 due to being surplus to requirements as well as changes in medical practice and was demolished to make way for new houses.

 There was also a small Wesleyan chapel on Lytham Road during the early 20th Century.

 Peel

 Peel is a small settlement on the outskirts of Blackpool, featuring Whitehills Business Park which includes several car dealerships, a B&Q store and a Premier Inn.
 A business park has increased in size over the years to include a variety of small businesses from lawnmower repairs, a print and design company and BMW servicing to larger concerns such as a renewable energy company and building merchants.
 Local theatrical group Junction 4 Productions has its home here and Penny Farm run by World Horse Welfare is also nearby.
 Further afield, there are several caravan parks (Pipers Height and Clifton Fields Caravan Park) situated on Peel Road.

+Junction 4 of the M55 motorway is located at Peel and on the boundary between Blackpool and Fylde Borough.

 Ballam

 Ballam is a small hamlet in between Moss Side, Peel and Lytham, consisting of a small number of dwellings, a few farms and a small church which was previously the village school.

+Coppice Business Park was recently built at the back of Ballam and is now home to several local businesses.